asishk009/Geospatial-QAQC-Framework/README.md

 # Geospatial QA/QC Framework for ArcGIS Pro

-A reusable ArcPy-based framework for large-scale geospatial QA/QC, comparative feature analysis, and batch validation in ArcGIS Pro.
+A ArcPy-based framework for large-scale geospatial QA/QC, comparative feature analysis, and batch validation in ArcGIS Pro.

 This repository provides a practical ArcGIS Pro workflow for teams working with one or many file geodatabases that need to be reviewed in a consistent, repeatable, and scalable way.
 While the framework was initially developed in the context of structured urban geospatial validation, it is not intended to be limited to a single mission or program.
 It can be adapted across a wide range of geospatial applications such as urban mapping, utilities, cadastral datasets, transportation layers, environmental inventories, infrastructure databases, enterprise GIS updates, and vendor-delivered geodatabases.